-Black tower elderberry is the perfect plant for your outdoor living space.
+Black tower elderberry of the Adoxaceae family is the perfect plant for your outdoor living space.
 It grows super fast and produces sweet-smelling flowers and healthy edible berries.

 Its deep purple leaves will add to the pleasing esthetics of your garden.
-Find out how to grow this all-in-one plant in this quality, comprehensive guide.
+Find out how to grow this Sambucus genus all-in-one plant in this quality, comprehensive guide.

 - What Is Blacktower Elderberry Plant?